 The popularity of SMDs came in response to how much more efficiently SMT could produce boards.
 The smaller component meant that both time and space could be maximized when both were used together.
 The SMD meant that more could be done with a smaller, more precise devise.
 And SMT could get them assembled more quickly and accurately than any process before.
 The cost savings combined has resulted in more and more electronics manufacturing services putting SMDs on an SMT.

 SMT and SMD at Levison Enterprises

-SMT is a process that Levison Enterprises has embraced, mostly for the value it brings to our partners.
+SMT is a process that electronic manufacturer Levison Enterprises has embraced, mostly for the value it brings to our partners.
 We offer this process to bring the highest-quality products and the most efficient and lowest cost possible.
 We have an eight-stage oven that brings even more accuracy and control to this highly-sensitive process.

 You’ll also find many SMDs at Levison Enterprises.
 We aren’t only about being efficient with production time.
-We are also interested in making the most of every board and component we product on your behalf.
+We are also interested in making the most of every board and component we produce on your behalf.
 If we can cut down on the materials needed for your project by using an SMD, then that is what we want to do.
 So really the argument of SMD vs SMT isn't really valid, both have their place in PCB assembly.

 Levison Enterprises always aims for the best quality and efficiency, which makes the use of SMT and SMDs a no-brainer.
 Let’s talk about how we can work together, using these tools, to bring a high-quality product to you.

 - Design For Manufacturability